nick-montimurro/nick-montimurro/README.md

 # Nick Montimurro
-Full-stack developer building language learning apps and AI-powered tools · CT
+AI Engineer and developer of a neural mapping app and gamified language learning apps.
+Based in CT.
+Links to my current tech stack of AI agents I use for my workflow and my tutoring session scheduling page.

 ---